Jamie Soward: 2016

-Post playing
+Post-playing

 In 2017, Soward began working for Fox Sports.
 The following year he became a commentator for Channel 9 on their coverage of the Canterbury Cup NSW competition.

 In 2019, Soward joined the 2GB Continuous Call Team program as one of the co-commentators for the Saturday night matches.
 Soward also joined Macquarie Sports Radio.
-In 2020 he launched a podcast which he hosts called Sweet and Soward with semi-regular co-host Nick Davis and ‘The Dereks’ who make guest appearances.
+In 2020, he launched a podcast which he hosts called Sweet and Soward with semi-regular co-host Nick Davis and ‘The Dereks’ who make guest appearances.

-In 2021 he joined the Dragons coaching staff as a kicking coach.
-That year he was also named as the 2022 Dragons NRL Women's Premiership team head-coach.
+In 2021, he joined the St. George Illawarra coaching staff as a kicking coach.
+That year he was also named as the 2022 St. George Illawarra NRL Women's Premiership team head-coach.
+On 2 September 2024 it was announced that Soward had been let go as the coach of the NRLW squad after being told the option in his contract would not be activated.

+On 20 September 2023, he was appointed as head coach of Samoa Women for the forthcoming end-of-year Pacific Championships.

+In October 2025, Soward was announced as coach for the North Coast Bulldogs for their 2026 season.